sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 Let us expand on that last part a little.
 One consequence is that there are systematic differences between the mean and the median when the histogram is asymmetric (skewed; see :doc:`Ch04_Descriptives_3`).
 This is illustrated in :numref:`fig-meanmedian`.
-Notice that the median (right hand side) is located closer to the “body” of the histogram, whereas the mean left hand side) gets dragged towards the “tail” (where the extreme values are).
+Notice that the median (right-hand side) is located closer to the “body” of the histogram, whereas the mean left hand side) gets dragged towards the “tail” (where the extreme values are).
 To give a concrete example, suppose Bob (income $50,000), Kate (income $60,000) and Jane (income